maniche04/manualcanias/docs/humanresource/hcmt54/index.rst

 * Enter the name of the Person in the 'Reference Perid' field.
 * Enter the relevant date in the 'Work Date' field.
 This should be in DD.MM.YYYY format.
 Alternatively the date can be selected by clicking the 'Magnifying Glass' icon in the same field.
 * Enter the time in the 'Work Time' field.
-This should be a 24 hrs time with the format HH:MM ex.
-10:54, 19:35.
+This should be a 24 hrs time with the format HH:MM.
+For exampl: 10:54, 19:35.
-* Select the Function Key for this particular bio metric record.
-Clicking on the 'Magnifying Glass' icon in the 'Function Key' column brings up the function key selection dialog.
+* Select the Function Key to be used for this particular record.
+Clicking the 'Magnifying Glass' icon in the 'Function Key' column brings up the function key selection dialog.

 .. image:: manbio_function.PNG
 	:align: center